sambandhpradhan/TestRepo/README.md

 # TestRepo

-This is a test repo to try out Travis-ci.
+This is a test repo to try out Travis-ci functionalities.